 Sabbatarians deny the Old Testament:

 …and deny the New Testament:

-The most Judaized Protestants breathlessly accuse Catholics of paganism for worshipping on “SUNday,” as though we secretly engage in pagan sun worship.
+The most Judaized Protestants breathlessly accuse Catholics of paganism for worshiping on “SUNday,” as though we secretly engage in pagan sun worship.
 They usually and wrongly blame the change on that favorite bogeyman of the Protestants, Constantine.
-Emperor Constantine established a civil day of rest, a convenience for Christians who had long worshipped on Sunday.
+Emperor Constantine established a civil day of rest, a convenience for Christians who had long worshiped on Sunday.
 Somehow these “Bible Believers” failed to notice that when St. Paul recited the commandments of the New Covenant in Romans 13:1-14, there was no longer mention of worship on the seventh day because it had already been put aside with the dietary laws and other dead letters of the Mosaic Law.

 What part of “whatsoever” don’t Protestant “Bible believers” understand?

 whatsoever |ˌ(h)wətsōˈevər, ˌ(h)wät-|

 [b]used to emphasize a lack of restriction in referring to any thing or amount, no matter what[/b]: [ as pronoun ] : do whatsoever you like | [ as determiner ] : take whatsoever action is needed.